Toronto: Climate

+Climate change has affected Toronto, and as a consequence, the Toronto City Council declared a climate emergency, setting a net-zero carbon emissions target by 2040 through the TransformTO climate action plan.

+The highest temperature ever recorded in Toronto was 40.6 C on July 8, 9 and 10, 1936, during the 1936 North American heat wave.
+The coldest temperature ever recorded was -32.8 C on January 10, 1859.

 Parks

-Toronto has a diverse array of public spaces, from city squares to public parks overlooking ravines.
+Toronto has diverse public spaces, from city squares to public parks overlooking ravines.
 Nathan Phillips Square is the city's main square in downtown, contains the Toronto Sign, and forms the entrance to City Hall.
-Yonge–Dundas Square, near City Hall, has also gained attention in recent years as one of the busiest gathering spots in the city.
-Other squares include Harbourfront Square, on the Toronto waterfront, and the civic squares at the former city halls of the defunct Metropolitan Toronto, most notably Mel Lastman Square in North York.
-The Toronto Public Space Committee is an advocacy group concerned with the city's public spaces.
-In recent years, Nathan Phillips Square has been refurbished with new facilities, and the central waterfront along Queen's Quay West has been updated recently with a new street architecture and a new square next to Harbourfront Centre.
+Sankofa Square, near City Hall, has also gained attention in recent years as one of the busiest gathering spots in the city.
+Other squares include Maple Leaf Square, next to Scotiabank Arena, and the civic squares at the former city halls of the defunct Metropolitan Toronto, most notably Mel Lastman Square in North York.

-In the winter, Nathan Phillips Square, Harbourfront Centre, and Mel Lastman Square feature popular rinks for public ice-skating.
-Etobicoke's Colonel Sam Smith Trail opened in 2011 and is Toronto's first skating trail.
-Centennial Park and Earl Bales Park offer outdoor skiing and snowboarding slopes with a chairlift, rental facilities, and lessons.
-Several parks have marked cross-country skiing trails.

 There are many large downtown parks, which include Allan Gardens, Christie Pits, Grange Park, Little Norway Park, Moss Park, Queen's Park, Riverdale Park and Trinity Bellwoods Park.
-An almost hidden park is the compact Cloud Gardens, which has both open areas and a glassed-in greenhouse, near Queen and Yonge.
-South of downtown are two large parks on the waterfront: Tommy Thompson Park on the Leslie Street Spit, which has a nature preserve, is open on weekends; and the Toronto Islands, accessible from downtown by ferry.
+An almost-hidden park is the compact Cloud Gardens, which has both open areas and a glassed-in greenhouse, near Queen Street and Yonge Street.
+South of downtown are two large parks on the waterfront: Tommy Thompson Park on the Leslie Street Spit, which has a nature preserve and is open on weekends, and the Toronto Islands, accessible from downtown by ferry.

 Large parks in the outer areas managed by the city include High Park, Humber Bay Park, Centennial Park, Downsview Park, Guild Park and Gardens, Sunnybrook Park and Morningside Park.
 Toronto also operates several public golf courses.
 Most ravine lands and river bank floodplains in Toronto are public parklands.
 After Hurricane Hazel in 1954, construction of buildings on floodplains was outlawed, and private lands were bought for conservation.
 In 1999, Downsview Park, a former military base in North York, initiated an international design competition to realize its vision of creating Canada's first urban park.
 The winner, "Tree City", was announced in May 2000.
-Approximately 8000 ha, or 12.5 percent of Toronto's land base is maintained parkland.
-Morningside Park is the largest park managed by the city, which is 241.46 ha in size.
+Approximately 8000 ha, or 12.5 per cent of Toronto's land base, is maintained parkland.
+Morningside Park in Scarborough is the largest park managed by the city, which is 241.46 ha in size.

 In addition to public parks managed by the municipal government, parts of Rouge National Urban Park, the largest urban park in North America, is in the eastern portion of Toronto.
 Managed by Parks Canada, the national park is centred around the Rouge River and encompasses several municipalities in the Greater Toronto Area.